Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: Analysis: What Makes Sequential Fine-Tuning So Effective?

 \section{Analysis: What Makes Sequential Fine-Tuning So Effective?}

-Given the experimental results in Sec.~\ref{sec:exp}, we conduct further analysis and additional experiments in this section towards better understanding the surprising effectiveness of Sequential Fine-Tuning.
+Given the experimental results in Sec.~\ref{sec:exp}, we conduct analysis and additional experiments in this section towards better understanding the surprising effectiveness of Sequential Fine-Tuning.
 We focus our analysis from the following three properties of Sequential Fine-Tuning in our experiments: little catastrophic forgetting, strong plasticity, and good zero-shot generalization.
-Finally, we discuss how we can potentially close the already small gap on Average Success between the Sequential Fine-Tuning method and the Multitask Oracle.
+In the following sections, we discuss and analyze the reasons behind each of these properties.